 Most exterior wall maintenance and repair work is done in response to failure or as scheduled periodic maintenance or preventive maintenance work.
-Caulking and window repair and replacement are also often linked to energy conservation/weatherization work.
+Caulking and window repair and replacement, which is not significant in most retail buildings where windows are generally kept to a minimum, are also often linked to energy conservation/weatherization work.

 Façade modernization is often done as redevelopment work following an acquisition.
-The extent and nature of the work is likely to be a function of the classification of the multifamily building (Class A, B, or C).
+The extent and nature of the work is likely to be a function of the classification of the retail building (Class A, B, or C).